You are invited to come along to the RLH League of Nurses AGM on Saturday 12 April 2014. The venue is:

 The AGM is moving to the morning.
 It is always interesting to hear all the activity of the League of Nurses over the year and again hear about people you may remember from the past.
 It will be an opportunity too for hearing how this group is getting on and feedback about the RLH League of Nurses website.

 Lunch will be served and members of the League will book their lunch place in advance.
-The afternoon will be a Memorial Service organised for Dame Phyllis Friend.
-As well as members of the League this service will be open to all former LH Nurses who would like to come along for the service.
+The afternoon will be a Memorial Service organised for Dame Phyllis Friend at St Dunstan's Church.
+As well as members of the League this service will be open to anyone who would like to come along for the service.
 The afternoon cup of tea will now be served in the Church Hall instead of coming back to the morning venue to end the day.

 Please do consider joining us for the day, it is an extremely enjoyable day and hopefully there will be some testament to that from other members in the comments section.